andock/andock/docs/getting-started/introduction.md

-# Andock - A poor man's PasS
+# Andock - A poor man's PaaS

 Andock makes it dead simple to get Docksal environments up on your server.